slamice/wri/Other stories/Commuter.md

 "Qué?" she asked him.

 "Where is here?" hoping dreadfully she'd understand.
-He could feel his skin drying from the stress and airconditioner.
+He could feel his skin drying from the stress and air conditioner.

 "¿Qué?
 Eh, Barcelona.
 Barcelona."
 She said slowly in a half smile.